NOTE: The video above reflects an older version of Surfshark and will be updated shortly.

 • Check what information was exposed.
 That could be your password, email address, name, surname, etc.

-- Once you change your passwords and other personal details, you can archive old breaches by pressing the archive button.
+- Once you change your passwords and other personal details, you can archive old breaches by pressing Archive.

 Archived information from all breaches will fall into dedicated folders.

-The Other information folder is for unspecified information, like ZIP codes, names, phone numbers, home addresses, etc.
+The Personal information folder is for unspecified information, like ZIP codes, names, phone numbers, home addresses, usernames, etc.

 Customize Surfshark Alert settings

-Move to the Breach alerts section to choose which emails will receive notifications.
+- In the Breach alerts section, you can choose which emails will receive Alert notifications.
 You can choose if you want all breach alerts to be sent to the primary email inbox or to each affected email individually.

-Lastly, there is an option to remove all the data from your Alert account.
-Keep in mind that this data will only be removed from your account but not from leaked databases.
+- You can also choose to remove all the data from your Alert account.
+This data will only be removed from your account, not from leaked databases.

 Add or remove new email addresses